Starnaphie/cse15l-lab-reports/lab-report-1-week-2.md

 Part 1 of step 2, **Remotely Connecting**, will be the only part of the remainder of this tutorial not in VScode.
 Before remotely connecting to **ieng6**, you will need to set up your course-specific account.

 You can go to **[this](https://sdacs.ucsd.edu/~icc/index.php)** link to get that done.
 This was the step I personally had the most difficulty with, so I will try to give some tips.
-- Get this step done before class, because everyone trying to sign into the acccount lookup at the same time is hard on the server
+- Get this step done before class, because everyone trying to sign into the account lookup at the same time is hard on the server
 - The password requirements are as follows:
     - Be different from any previous passwords
     - Be at least 12 characters long